 Northland Pioneer College provides the Organization with office space at no cost.
 Similarly, there is no charge for related items, such as utilities, insurance, and overhead.
-The value of these expenses is deemed minimal and has not been reflected on the financial statements as of June 30, 2024 or June 30, 2023.
+The value of these expenses is deemed minimal and has not been reflected on the financial statements as of June 30, 2025 or June 30, 2024.

-NOTE 6 - ENDOWMENT FUNDS
+NOTE 6 - ENDOWMENT AND OTHER RESTRICTED FUNDS

-As of June 30, 2024, NPC Friends and Family's endowments consisted of the following funds: One fund established for the Martia A. Smith Memorial Art Scholarship, one for the Charles E. Listizky Scholarship, one for Prescott Winslow Memorial Scholarship, one for the Claude Endfield Early Childhood Scholarship Fund, one for Jon Graff Ph.D. for endowed scholarships, one for Jennifer Lee Witt Memorial Scholarship, one for Taking Flight Scholarships in memory of Dr. Eric B. Henderson, one for AndyVon for Native American student Scholarships, one for Mary Kath Smith Lindy Native American Scholarship, and one for NPC Friends and Family.
+As of June 30, 2025, NPC Friends and Family's endowments consisted of the following funds: One fund established for the Martia A. Smith Memorial Art Scholarship, one for the Charles E. Listizky Scholarship, one for Prescott Winslow Memorial Scholarship, one for the Claude Endfield Early Childhood Scholarship Fund, one for Jon Graff Ph.D. for endowed scholarships, one for Jennifer Lee Witt Memorial Scholarship, one for Taking Flight Scholarships in memory of Dr. Eric B. Henderson, one for Mary Kath Smith Lindy Native American Scholarship, and one for NPC Friends and Family.
 The latter was established in October 2014 to assure the future viability of the organization.
+In addition, a Donor Restricted fund, AndyVon for Native American student Scholarships, is held in a cash only account with plans to continue donations to ensure long-term viability of the fund.